Home » Food, Places

 A lady laying out her dried fish early in the morning at the Bantayan market

-Bantayan Island is a gem of a place that bakasyonistas swear by the white sandy shores of Sta.
-Fe or perpetuate the fallacy that eating pork during Holy Week, especially on Good Friday, is okay as it is sanctioned by the church.
-Nope, in fact, there is a document, the indulto that says it was only allowed for a set number of years, which has long since expired, and works of mercy should also be done.
+Bantayan Island dried fish is quite popular with bakasyonistas, other than with its white sandy shores in Sta.
+Fe.
+It’s also, known that eating pork during Holy Week, especially on Good Friday, is okay as it is sanctioned by the church.
+However, it’s a fallacy. in fact, there is a document, the indulto that says it was only allowed for a set number of years, which has long since expired, and works of mercy should also be done.

-For the traveler, Bantayan Island is bulad/buwad (dried fish) country.
+For many travelers, Bantayan Island seafood products renowned and is a source of cheap and good bantayan dried fish.
 It is one of the important industries of the local island economy.
 Visit the fort ruins of Madridejos in the north, now a landscaped park, on any given sunny day and one can find across the street fish being lain under the sun.

 Dried anchovies at the Bantayan market